alberto-lazari/masters-thesis/preface/acknowledgements.typ

 #set text(style: "italic")

 Many have supported me along the path to this achievement.
-I would like to state my deepest gratitude to each one of them, although I know that words alone will never enough to express it completely.
+I would like to share my deepest gratitude to each one of them, although I know that words alone will never be enough to express it completely.
 I hope someday I can return this kindness.
-In the meantime, let me try the best I can do through these black letters on a white page.
+In the meantime, let me try my best through these black letters on a white page.

-To professor Losiouk,
+To Professor Losiouk,
 for inspiring my interest in a new field and supervising the long process that led to this work with admirable patience and care.

 To everyone at Corollario, for their warm welcome into a new adventure.